cossacklabs/rd_themis/README.md

 **Symmetric container, cget/cset**: Encrypts data with [Secure Cell](https://github.com/cossacklabs/themis/wiki/Secure-Cell-cryptosystem) symmetric container with context awareness, authenticity and other features.

-**Asymmetric container, msget/msset**: One-way asymmetric container, which was born in [Acra](https://cossacklabs.com/acra/)'s development and will emerge in next versions of Themis, it allows any piece of code to:
+**Asymmetric container, msget/msset**: One-way asymmetric container that was born during [Acra](https://cossacklabs.com/acra/)'s development and will emerge in next versions of Themis, which allows any piece of code to:

-1. Encrypt payload with random symmetric key.
+1. Encrypt payload with a random symmetric key.
-2. Store this key in asymmetric envelope, sent from random keypair to desired keypair.
+2. Store this key in an asymmetric envelope sent from a random keypair to the desired keypair.
-3. Stack these together with format control.
+3. Stack the encrypted payload and asymmetric envelope together with format control.
-It enables you to bind secrecy and authenticity to one private key, while preserving speed benefits of symmetric cryptography over main payload.
+It enables you to bind secrecy and authenticity to one private key while preserving speed benefits of symmetric cryptography over the main payload.

 Commands
 ---